nun-singet-und-seid-froh/nun-singet-und-seid-froh/conventions/conventions concerning meta.ily.md

 # conventions concerning meta.ily
 The *meta.ily* of a certain piece contains the meta-data of that piece, i.e. information *about* the piece which transcend the pure information on the (musical and lyrical) text of the piece.
-These data are in part (the data concerning title, composer, arranger and poet) printed on the sheet, in part used for the generation of the generic MediaWiki-article.
+These data are in part (the data concerning title, composer, arranger and poet) printed on the sheet, in part used for the catalogue filter on the website.
 Enter the meta-data as described:

 ## title
 	title             = ""